Edward McPherson

-Edward McPherson (July 31, 1830 – December 14, 1895) was an American newspaper editor and politician who served two terms in the United States House of Representatives, as well as multiple terms as the Clerk of the House of Representatives.
+Edward McPherson (July 31, 1830 – December 14, 1895) was an American newspaper editor and politician who served two terms in the United States House of Representatives, as well as three terms as the Clerk of the House of Representatives.
 As a director of the Gettysburg Battlefield Memorial Association, he effected efforts to protect and mark portions of the Gettysburg Battlefield.

 Early life and career

 Edward McPherson was born in Gettysburg, Pennsylvania on July 31, 1830.
 He studied law and botany at Pennsylvania College, graduating in 1848 as valedictorian.

 Career

 In Thaddeus Stevens' firm in Lancaster, McPherson became a Whig.
 McPherson left the law practice due to illness and moved to Harrisburg, editing the Harrisburg American in 1851, and the Lancaster Independent Whig (1851–1854).
 In 1855, he started and edited an American Party paper, the Pittsburgh Evening Times.
 He moved back to Gettysburg the next year and resumed his legal career.
 He inherited his father's farm west of town along the Chambersburg Turnpike in 1858 and was elected to the 36th and 37th United States Congresses (1859 – March 1863, Republican).
 He was a member of the Republican National Committee in 1860.

+During his tenure in the U.S. House of Representatives he served on the Committee on Military Affairs and Joint Committee on the Library.